 Keep Your Shirt On

-If you’re interested in a career is a golf professional, the College of Golf at Keiser University can get you the education you need to make it in the golf industry.
+If you’re interested in a career in the golf industry the College of Golf at Keiser University can get you the education you need to make it in the golf industry.
 For more information on how we can help you, contact us today.